gdslab/data-to-science/README.md

 docker compose exec backend alembic upgrade head
 ```

+### Accessing the web application

+The Data To Science web application can be accessed from `http://localhost:8000`.
+Replace `localhost` with the `DOMAIN` environment variable if it was changed to a different value.
+If port `8000` is already use, or you want to use a different port, change the port in `docker-compose.yml` under the `proxy` service's `ports` setting.

 # Additional information

 The above sections should provide all the necessary steps to get Data To Science up and running.
 These next sections provide additional information about using `docker-compose-dev.yml` for development, accessing the FastAPI documentation, and running the backend tests.